 Why Do We Need Minerals

 The amount of minerals our bodies need varies with age and circumstance.
-Generally adults require more than children, however, having said that growing children (under 17yrs) would require more calcium than adults.
+Generally, adults require more than children, however, having said those growing children (under 17yrs) would require more calcium than adults.
 Pregnant women and nursing mothers need more calcium and iron, than both groups, while women in general, need more iron than men.

-Some minerals the likes of sodium (salt) can create more problems because we as humans, consume to much of them.
-This has lead to many doctors believing that to much sodium can cause high blood pressure.
+Some minerals the likes of sodium (salt) can create more problems because we as humans consume too much of them.
+This has lead to many doctors believing that too much sodium can cause high blood pressure.
 It would not be to much trouble to monitor your own salt intake, but beware of manufacture foods as salt is added to them, you would need to check the label of ingredients.
 At the end of the day if you eat a healthy balanced diet you will provide your body with the necessary minerals.

-Calcium (other names include: Calcium carbonate, Calcium citrate, Calcium chloride, Calcium gluconate, Calcium glubionate, Calcium gluceptate, Calcium lactate, Calcium phosphate).Everyone knows (I hope) that calcium plays a massive part in keeping our bodies healthy.
+Calcium (other names include: Calcium carbonate, Calcium Citrate, Calcium chloride, Calcium Gluconate, Calcium Gluconate, Calcium Gluceptate, Calcium Lactate, Calcium Phosphate).Everyone knows (I hope) that calcium plays a massive part in keeping our bodies healthy.
 Most people are aware that children need calcium to make for strong growing bones and teeth, in fact, we all need calcium for our bodies to maintain the health of those bones and teeth, as well as maintaining proper muscle and nerve function, muscle contraction and blood clotting.
-Although milk is still recognised as the number one source of getting that calcium I know from personal experience, that some individuals have an allergy toward milk.
+Although milk is still recognized as the number one source of getting that calcium I know from personal experience, that some individuals have an allergy toward milk.

 Thankfully calcium is not just found in milk.
 There’s a variety of foods that contain calcium that can also help children, should there be a problem with dairy products to get sufficient levels of calcium in their daily diet.
 There is an important fact to be aware of if the levels of calcium are low our system will take that calcium from the bones to maintain blood levels.
 When this occurs, the bones become deficient and problems can start such as osteoporosis.